jonnonz1/nz-statute-book/acts/public/2000/parliamentary-service-act-2000.md

 ### 13 Parliamentary Librarian
 (1) The head of the Parliamentary Library (called the Parliamentary Librarian) is an employee of the Parliamentary Service.
-(2) Before appointing a person to the position of Parliamentary Librarian, the General Manager must consult with any committee, established under clause 8 of Schedule 2, that is responsible for providing advice on the Parliamentary Library.
+(2) Before appointing a person to the position of Parliamentary Librarian, the Chief Executive must consult with any committee, established under clause 8 of Schedule 2, that is responsible for providing advice on the Parliamentary Library.
-(3) The holder of the position of Parliamentary Librarian is responsible to the General Manager.
+(3) The holder of the position of Parliamentary Librarian is responsible to the Chief Executive.

 **Audits and reviews of Parliamentary Service**